slyq/ttcc-sim/README.md

 The order between the quickhand strategy and `cross` does not matter.

-To simulate all toons passing, an empty command can be supplied.
+To simulate all toons passing, the user can simply supply an empty command.

 For one-liners, a quickhand strategy can be used for efficiency.